 Assumption High School educates the whole person - mind, body, and spirit.
 Students embrace this idea in their studies, extracurricular activities, and journeys of faith.
 Learn more about our diverse community by clicking the links below.

-- 2 National Speech and Debate Association All-Americans
+- 2 National Speech & Debate Association All Americans, 1 International Debate Competitor

 - Student to teacher ratio: 10 to 1 (one of the lowest among private schools in Louisville)